cogneon/lernos-for-you/lernOS Guide/en/lernOS-Guide-en.md

 | WhatsApp | X | |
 | Zoom | X | | |

-**ProTip:** To have a good usability choose a tool that supports communication and documentation like a [Facebook Group](https://www.facebook.com/help/1629740080681586) or [Microsoft Teams](https://products.office.com/en-us/microsoft-teams/group-chat-software).
+**ProTip:** To have a good usability choose a tool that supports communication and documentation, e.g. a [Facebook Group](https://www.facebook.com/help/1629740080681586) or [Microsoft Teams](https://products.office.com/en-us/microsoft-teams/group-chat-software).
 In a Facebook Group you can use the activity stream for communicating and [group docs](https://www.facebook.com/help/203003559734725) for documentation.
 In Microsoft Teams you can use the channel "General" for communication and wiki pages or a OneNote Notebook for documentation.

 # lernOS Sprint - Driving Agile Planning And Execution
-A lernOS sprint has 13 weeks (week 0 -12).
-Therefor a year has four sprints (Jan-Mar, Apr-Jun, Jul-Sep, Oct-Dec).

-The **lernOS Week 0** has three main goals:

-1. **Reflection:** If you ran a Sprint/Circle before do a retrospective of that sprint to learn from it.
-1. **Long Range Planning:**  In Week 0 it's time to think about your "true north".
-What's your purpose?
-What is your mission statement?
+Circle members should be able to switch circles if they want.
+Therefore the circles have to have the same rhythm.
+For this reason lernOS is practiced in so called sprints of on quarter of a year each (13 weeks).
+So one year consists of four lernOS Sprints:

+* **01.01.-31.03.:** lernOS Sprint 1
+* **01.04.-30.06.:** lernOS Sprint 2
+* **01.07.-30.09.:** lernOS Sprint 3
+* **01.10.-31.12.:** lernOS Sprint 4

+In week 0 the sprint planning takes place: Does everybody understand the process?
+When will the weekly meeting be?
+Which exercises are chosen for the weeks?
+Will the weekly meeting be organized face-to-face or virtual?
+Which tools are used for communication and documentation in the sprint?
+Is everybody able to use the tools?
+Additionally week 0 can be used for strategic planning: What is the purpose?
+What is the true north?
+What is the mission?
 What are breakthrough goals for the future?
 What might be objectives for the next sprint?
-1. **Sprint Planning:** Does anybody in the Circle understand the process?
-When will the lernOS Weekly be?
-How will the Weekly be organized (face-2-face vs. virtual)?
-Which tools are used for communication and documentation in the sprint?
-Is anybody able to use the tools?

 ![lernOS Sprint](images/lernOS-Sprint-v0.1.png)

-In the **lernOS Weeks 1-12** there is 15-60 minute event called the lernOS Weekly.
-A suggested timeslot for a 60 minute Weekly is Friday from 11-12 am so you can have lunch with the circle members after the weekly.
-The weekly is a short ceremony to track results, practice exercises, and motivate yourself for the next week.
-Every weekly has a similar agenda that can be modified if necessary.
-If you only want to track results in the weekly a 15 minute stand-up meeting or online meeting is enough.
-If you use the "Optional lernOS Katas" in week 1-12 you run through a similar process like [Working Out Loud](https://workingoutloud.com).
-When you want to do the exercises (Katas) in the Circle you should at least plan for a 60 minute weekly.
-You find the descriptions for every Kata in the chapter "lernOS Kata Cataloque".
+In weeks 1-12 the weekly meeting as described in the chapter "lernOS Circle" takes place.
+The circle members are working on their desired results during the sprint.
+They build a network that supports them with achieving their objectives.
+The two "pitstops" in week 4 and week 8 help to see if everybody is still on track.
+When no additional exercises are made in the weekly meeting it will take 15 minutes.
+If additional exercises are chosen, up to 60 minutes will be necessary for the meeting.
+The documentation for every exercise is in the chapter "lernOS Kata Catalogue".

+# lernOS Weekly - Interacting And Learning On A Regular Basis

 ## Week 0 - Your True North
 When you are new to lernOS you will get to know each other in the Circle in week 0.
 You will plan the administrative stuff (when to meet, which tools to use, who is the facilitator) and you will also think about your ambitions in the long run (your true north).
 If you had a Circle before this week you should run an additional sprint retrospective (1-3 hours) with your Circle Members.